LucasBassetti/turborepo-typescript-boilerplate/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## Folder Strucutre
+## Apps Folder Strucutre

-The following aspects were used to create the folder structure
+The following aspects were used to create the `apps` folder structure

 ```
 ↳ @types                            # extension types (not related to application types)